context-labs/gateway/README.md

 1. Create a custom migration with `bun run db:generate:custom` and insert a custom instance for the new provider.
 Search `sys_instance_inferencedevnet` for an example of the insertion.
 2. Update `packages/api/src/service/portkey/portkey.constants.ts` to include the API keys, model maps and providers.

+## Running locally

+WARNING: The gateway codebase is a mess.
+Environment loading and logging is very buggy locally.
+Dont assume anything.

+1. Comment out the entire auth middleware in `src/index.ts`, for some reason this doesnt work locally.

+2. For any logging, append to a file using `appendSync`.
+There's probably a way to properly log but its jenky and I havent spent the time figuring it out.

+3. Run the app with `npm run dev:node`.
+Don't use Bun or Wrangler.

 # AI Gateway

 #### Route to 250+ LLMs with 1 fast & friendly API